bullmoose20/Plex-Stuff/README.md

 If you want to dry run and examine files:
 ```
-RENAME Mode:                 False
+RENAME:                 False
 ```

-Setting ONLY RENAME to true will just rename these files so you can look at them
+Setting ONLY RENAME to true (=1 in `.env`) will just rename these files so you can look at them
 ```
-Total Meta File Size Found:  (206.94449690263718, 'gigabytes')
+Overall Metadata to delete:                  206.94 gigabytes
-Total Meta Files Found:      131726
+Overall Metadata files to delete:            131726
 ```
 If DB_PATH is pointing to a valid directory:
 ```
 DB_PATH="/opt/plex/Library/Application Support/Plex Media Server/Plug-in Support/Databases"